 100g sliced almonds

-– Melt 50g butter, heat milk until lukewarm.
+– Melt 50g butter, warm milk until lukewarm.
 Add yeast to the milk.

 – Combine 75g sugar with flour, salt and zest in a bowl.